simo2409/chef-firewall/README.md

 firewall Cookbook
 =================
 This cookbook is much opinionated.
-This cookbook uses CentOS 7, doesn't like firewalld and loves iptables.
+This cookbook works on CentOS 7, doesn't like firewalld and loves iptables.

 With this cookbook you can define rules for your iptables on CentOS 7.